 - 3 scallions or green onions thinly sliced

-2. While chicken is cooking, preheat oven to 350 degrees F. In a large skillet (you will definitely want to use a large skillet), heat oil.
+- While chicken is cooking, preheat oven to 350 degrees F. In a large skillet (you will definitely want to use a large skillet), heat oil.
 Add onion, bell pepper, 1/8 tsp sea salt and 1/4 tsp black pepper.
-Cook for 12-15 minutes, stirring occasionally, until onions are lightly browned and bell pepper is soft.
+Cook for 12-15 minutes, stirring occasionally until onions are lightly browned and bell pepper is soft.

-6. In a small bowl combine 2 tbsp milk and potato starch until combined.
+- In a small bowl combine 2 tbsp milk and potato starch until combined.
 Stir in remaining milk to combine.
 Add to skillet and bring to a simmer, stirring constantly.
-Mixture will begin to thicken.
+The mixture will begin to thicken.

-9. Cover with foil and bake for approximately 35-45 minutes until heated throughout casserole.
-Allow casserole to rest for 5 minute prior to serving.
-Add scallions/green onions to top of casserole.
+- Cover with foil and bake for approximately 35-45 minutes until heated throughout casserole.
+Allow casserole to rest for 5 minutes prior to serving.
+Add scallions/green onions on top of casserole.